Skip to content

 Thanks for using kind! 😊

-03. Check the Kind cluster status
+03. Check the Cluster Status

 kubectl cluster-info